Dharawal National Park

 Park management activities

 Dharawal National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 NPWS aims to protect the biodiversity of all parks, and Dharawal National Park is no exception.
 Surveying and monitoring programs in place to protect the park's threatened, endangered, vulnerable and special-interest plants and animals.
 These programs assist research into the distribution, habitat requirements and threats to species, populations and ecological communities within the park.